 Dreams of Wilderness

 Almost every other country on Earth does not have wilderness areas.
 Europe, India, China, all of the largest population centers, none have what we do in America.
-The lands of North America are still under-populated and the open space it affords allows us to continue lifestyles focused around individualism.
+The lands of North America are still under-populated and the open space it affords allows us to continue lifestyles focused on individualism.

 As our population continues to grow, we become increasingly separated from the benefits of the wilderness.
 Large urban areas expand and the distance to a night sky unaffected by light pollution is ever growing.
 Our highways continue to widen as our wild and open spaces continue to shrink.